andrewratliff/andrewratliff.github.io/_posts/2020-11-05-harry-potter-1.md

 image: harry-potter-1.jpeg
 ---

 In J.K.
 Rowling's _Harry Potter and the Philosopher’s Stone_ (1997), Harry Potter's life changes when he meets Rubeus Hagrid.
 The Dursleys, (Petunia, Vernon, and Dudley), disparage Harry’s deceased parents, his schooling, and general well-being.
 In stark contrast, Hagrid shows Harry that he truly values Harry's heritage, education, and his emotional health.
-More transformative than the discovery of magic is the gain of a caring relationship in Harry's life.
+More transformative for Harry's life than the discovery of magic is Hagrid's caring friendship.

 ### Harry’s Parents